 Of course, it was not easy for me to change the way of thinking, of course it is not easy to be surrounded by people who have no idea of the other way of thinking but the most difficult part is to let your children into a world where they are considered to be different.
 Because they are different from the kids they go to school with.

-They are the only vegan kids and even more the only kids who don’t eat sugar in the whole school.
+They are the only plant-based kids and even more the only kids who don’t eat sugar in the whole school.
 But we are lucky.
 I became the member of the parents committee in their school and I met some moms who agree about the negative effect of sugar and would love their kids to eat more veggies.
 It is not easy to change the habits of eating in the family if not both parents agree to do it but I am very grateful to these moms because they make an effort and whenever my kids visit their house, there are some vegan snacks served and even desserts without sugar!

 I learned one important thing from yoga: You can’t teach anyone anything, you can only share – practice yourself and those who need it will pick it up from your example.